-The speech communication area offers an associate of arts degree for transfer which helps prepare students for careers requiring extensive inter action with the public: business, law, education, politics, public relations sales and theology.
+The speech communication area offers an Associate of Arts degree for transfer which helps prepare students for careers requiring extensive interaction with the public: business, law, education, politics, public relations, sales and theology.
 The program develops and improves skills in public address, interpersonal communication and group communication in social and career settings.

 Students in this program may also improve their communication skills by participating in forensic activities such as speaking before community audiences and competing in inter-collegiate speech tournaments.
-Through such activities, students may develop skills in debating; in persuasive, informative, extemporaneous and impromptu speaking; and in oral interpretation o literature and readers' theater.
+Through such activities, students may develop skills in debating; in persuasive, informative, extemporaneous and impromptu speaking; and in oral interpretation of literature and readers' theater.
 All students are welcome to participate in these activities regardless of previous speaking experience.
 Students are encouraged to take forensics during their first semester of study.

-Students who plan to transfer to four-year institutions will find the speech communication program includes courses generally required of a major ir the first four semesters of study.
+Students who plan to transfer to four-year institutions will find the speech communication program includes courses generally required of a major in the first four semesters of study.
 However, they should check the specific requirements of the institutions to which they plan to transfer.

-All electives must be selected with the concurrence of a speech communi cation program advisor.
+All electives must be selected with the concurrence of a speech communication program advisor.
 Students should note that Voice and Diction is offered in the Fall Semester and Oral Interpretation of Literature is offered in the Spring Semester.

-Speech Communication-Associate of Arts Degree
+Speech Communication-Associate of Arts Degree for Transfer

-/erification of transfer courses should be established with the transfer uniersity or college, or with a Pima Community College counselor or faculty advisor.
-For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.
+Verification of transfer courses should be established with the transfer university or college, or with a Pima Community College counselor or faculty advisor.
+For additional information on Associate of Arts and Associate of Science degree transferability to regional universities, please refer to the chart in the front of this section.